Bastille Networks

 Series A in 2000

-Ellacoya Networks specializes in providing Broadband Service Optimization solutions that utilize deep packet inspection (DPI) technology, allowing broadband service providers to enhance their Internet offerings.
-The company’s hardware platforms, such as the e30 and e100, along with a comprehensive suite of software applications, enable service providers to identify subscribers and manage applications on an individual basis.
-This capability helps improve performance, boost customer satisfaction, and facilitate the delivery of revenue-generating IP services.
-Ellacoya Networks is known for its scalability and functionality, which are essential for creating competitive service offerings in large carrier IP networks.
-Headquartered in Merrimack, New Hampshire, the company also maintains offices in London, Tokyo, and Singapore, positioning itself as a key player in the broadband optimization sector.
+Ellacoya Networks is a provider of carrier-grade Broadband Service Optimization solutions, specializing in deep packet inspection technology.
+The company offers tools that enhance application and subscriber awareness for broadband service providers, allowing them to optimize Internet services effectively.
+Its hardware platforms, such as the e30 and e100, along with a comprehensive suite of software applications, enable service providers to identify subscribers, manage applications on an individual basis, and improve overall performance and customer satisfaction.
+Ellacoya Networks aims to empower broadband providers to deliver compelling applications and competitive services, ultimately enhancing revenue opportunities.
+Headquartered in Merrimack, New Hampshire, the company also has offices in London, Tokyo, and Singapore.

-Telica is a telecommunications solution company specializing in VoIP and broadband switching systems.
-It offers intelligent solutions that enable service providers to deliver reliable data and voice services over public networks.
-By aggregating, simplifying, and normalizing the switching and transport of voice and data sessions, Telica's systems support both narrowband and broadband access through a unified broadband packet network.
-The company is particularly focused on serving incumbent local exchange carriers (ILECs) and competitive local exchange carriers (CLECs), leveraging its expertise in SS7 switching and intelligent networking to enhance service delivery.
+Telica is a telecommunications solution company specializing in intelligent broadband switching systems designed for service providers.
+The company focuses on delivering dependable data and voice services over public networks by aggregating, simplifying, and normalizing the switching and transport of voice and data sessions.
+Telica's technology operates independently of narrowband or broadband access, utilizing a unified broadband packet network.
+Additionally, the company offers Voice over Internet Protocol (VoIP) solutions and has expertise in SS7 switching and intelligent networks, catering to both Incumbent Local Exchange Carriers (ILECs) and Competitive Local Exchange Carriers (CLECs).

 Envoy Networks